 The Tried and True Bait and Switch Technique

 I wanted to explain a technique I have witnessed several times now.
-When a project starts, typically the consulting company has beaten a rival consulting firm for the contract.
-What this has meant is that the consulting company had to bring the best consultants that it could with the most experience i.e. the “A team” to bear on the client in order to make the right impression.
+When a project starts, typically, the consulting company has beaten a rival consulting firm for the contract.
+What this has meant is that the consulting company had to bring the best consultants that it could with the most experience i.e., the “A team” to bear on the client to make the right impression.
 These consultants will always stay through the design phase.
-However, after the design phase, there is an incentive to pull these more experienced consultants off of the project in order to win another project.
+However, after the design phase, there is an incentive to pull these more experienced consultants off of the project to win another project.
 When this happens, and with the contract won, the consulting company may attempt to discretely remove their A team for one reason or another and replace them with a less experienced group, but with the same rates.

 The Difficult Way Around This